Dragom765/planner-project/README.md

 6. In your web browser, navigate to [http://localhost:6143/api/](http://localhost:6143/api/ "To-Do Weekly List") to access the application.

- - *Additional Note:* this application was designed using Firefox, but currently, the formatting should be such that it works for most, if not all, browsers.
-Chrome was also used and approved by the designer.
-Should there be anything that looks like an error, or improper formatting, please feel free to comment on it here.
+ - *Additional Note:* this application was designed using Firefox, but currently, the formatting should be such that it works for most browsers.
+Chrome was also checked, it should format correctly.
+Please feel free to comment on any errors found that were missed in the last update.